tonybaloney/tonybaloney.github.io/blog/django-on-azure-beyond-hello-world.md

 ALLOWED_HOSTS = [os.environ.get('DJANGO_HOST', 'localhost')]
 ```

-Azure Web Apps have the ability to set environment variables which are set before the application starts.
-You can use this feature to control the behaviours of your app and set sensitive things like passwords without having to check them in to Git.
+Azure Web Apps have the ability to set environment variables that are set before the application starts.
+You can use this feature to control the behaviours of your app and set sensitive things like passwords without having to check them into Git.

-There are two ways of changing environment variables, by using the CLI or within the UI.
+There are two ways of changing environment variables by using the CLI or within the UI.

 To change environment variables in the CLI, you can use a command like: